 Along with Google, Amazon, Yahoo, and DuckDuckGo are blocked search engines.
 Blogger and WordPress blogging platforms are blocked.
 You can’t even use sharing sites like Dropbox or Shutterstock.

 This is just the tip of the iceberg of websites that China has blocked.
-Understandable, people have been looking for a way to get around this Great Firewall and although China tries to swat away their attempts, many have been successful.
+Understandably, people have been looking for a way to get around this Great Firewall and although China tries to swat away their attempts, many have been successful.

 Are There Any Apps that You Can Use to Make the Internet Better When Traveling to China?